 Tickets $29 & up; students/children (ages 4-18) $5

 [Box office will reopen at 6:30p on evening of the concert at Thalia Mara Hall]

-*In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required.

 Giuseppe Verdi Prelude to Act III from La Traviata